-Under the terms of the mortgage note payable and line of credit, the Center has agreed to certain covenants, which among other things, require the Center to maintain specified financial ratios and delivery of audited financial statements.
+Under the terms of the mortgage note payable, the Center has agreed to certain covenants, which among other things, require the Center to maintain specified financial ratios and delivery of audited financial statements.
+At January 31, 2023, the Center was in violation of its debt service coverage ratio and obtained a waiver.

-Aggregate annual maturities and sinking fund requirements of long-term debt and payments on capital lease obligations at January 31, 2022, are:
+Aggregate annual maturities and sinking fund requirements of long-term debt obligations at January 31, 2023, are: